 The benefits of the 5S principles aren’t relegated to manufacturing environments.
 Laboratories can be more effective and efficient by using these methodologies, too.

 Want to learn more about what 5S could look like in your lab?
-Get in touch with us.
+Take the Introduction to 5S course.

 At GenoFAB, we empower research teams with technology solutions and computational services customized to streamline flows of scientific data.
 This infrastructure supports the adoption of lean management methods and helps organizations to reach scientific milestones on schedule and within budgets so that R&D investments don’t go to waste.